aliafsahnoudeh/awesome-iran/Readme.md

 ### Mobile Apps

 - [Ferdowsi's poems for Android](https://play.google.com/store/apps/details?id=air.com.arsnetworks.poems.ferdosi): Ferdowsi software is a collection of poems that have been collected with great effort.

+## Geography and Maps

+- [Is in Iran](https://github.com/aliafsahnoudeh/is-in-iran): A lightweight Python library that checks whether a given geographic poin (latitude, longitude) lies inside the borders of Iran.